crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Shops
 ========================================

-When you visit a shop, you are shown what the shopkeeper has in stock and can choose what to buy.
+When you visit a shop (by using < or > while standing on one), you are shown what the shopkeeper has in stock and can choose what to buy.
 Unfortunately, the shopkeepers all have an exclusive deal with the Guild of Dungeon Procurers which prevents them using non-guild labour to obtain stock, so you can't sell anything in a shop.
 (But then, what shopkeeper would buy stolen goods from a disreputable adventurer, anyway?)

 To purchase one or more items, select them by pressing the letters of the item in the shop menu and then press Enter to make the purchase; you can examine